fbpx

 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.

-Question of the Day: How do we work together as a team?
+Question of the Day: How should we help others?

 Read about It